davefancher/OrrFellowship/readme.md

 # Customizing the JavaScript

-Most programmers work this way - with text-based languages.
+Most programmers work this way - with text-based languages in specialized text editors such as Visual Studio, Visual Studio Code, Sublime, or a plethora of others.
 We learn the data structures and behaviors provided by the libraries we use and connect them by hand.
 Trust me, typing `if (sprite.get(LedSpriteProperty.X) == 2)...` is far preferrable to digging through menus to drag and drop blocks onto a canvas.
 Block-languages are a great way to learn, though!

 One of the great things about micro:bits is how they let us transition from block-based programming to text-based programming.
 We've just seen how our blocks are represented in TypeScript, err...
 JavaScript but we can do more than that by editing the code.
 For micro:bit we can even define our own blocks!
 Let's do another refactoring of our code and move some of the logic to custom blocks but by actually writing the code to do it!